 Fig 8.
 MRN appearance of an abnormal MPN and LPN in a 48-year-old woman who was referred for MRN due to persistent pain in the foot.
 She had undergone tarsal tunnel release, neurolysis, nerve tube, and wrap placement.
 A, Intraoperative photograph shows the MPN in a nerve wrap (larger arrow) and the LPN in a nerve tube (smaller arrow).
 B, Axial T2 SPAIR image from the MRN obtained 6 months after redo surgery shows abnormal T2 hyperintensity and enlargement of both the MPN (larger arrow) and LPN (smaller arrow).
 Note the circumscribed rim of T2 hypointensity around the MPN and LPN related to nerve wrap and nerve tube materials.
-C, Axial T1VI distally shows extensive fibrosis (arrow) below the level of abductor hallucis, not addressed during initial neurolysis, causing persistent distal entrapment of the MPN and LPN.
+C, Axial T1WI distally shows extensive fibrosis (arrow) below the level of abductor hallucis, not addressed during initial neurolysis, causing persistent distal entrapment of the MPN and LPN.
 The patient continued to have symptoms and another MRN was performed 11 months after redo surgery.
-D, Oblique coronal STIR image more distally shows worsening increasing size and hyperintensity of the MPN (larger arrow) and LPN (smaller arrow), compared with prior MRN.
-Persistent muscle denervation changes were again noted (not shown).
-E, Intraoperative photograph, about a year from the first redo tarsal tunnel surgery.
-The patient underwent another tarsal tunnel release surgery, which confirmed MRN findings of encasing perineural fibrosis.
-Notice the inflamed and hyperemic MPN (larger arrow) and LPN (smaller arrow) following neurolysis.
+D, Oblique coronal STIR image more distally shows worsening increasing size and hyperintensity of the MPN (larger arrow) and LPN (smaller arrow), and LPN (smaller arrow), and LPN (smaller arrow), and LPN (smaller arrow), more distally shows worsening increasing size and hyperintensity of the MPN (larger arrow) and LPN (smaller arrow), patient underwent another tarsal tunnel release surgery, which confirmed MRN findings of encasing perineural fibrosis.
+Notice the inflamed and hyperemic MPN (larger arrow) and LPN (smaller arrow) and LPN (smaller arrow) following neurolysis.
 The previously placed nerve wrap and nerve tube are resorbed.

-ternative for nerve graft repair, though their clinical use has been limited mainly to the repair of relatively small defects (<3 cm) and in small-caliber digital nerves.
-45 These techniques are also supplemented with neurolysis, in which release of perifascicular and perineural adhesions is performed.
-A collagen-based sheath referred to as a "nerve wrap" may also be used to prevent recurrent adhesions around the neurolyzed nerve segment.
-46
+ternative for nerve graft repair, though their clinical use has been limited mainly to the repair of relatively small defects (<3 cm) and in small-caliber digital nerves.45 These techniques are also supplemented with neurolysis, in which release of perifascicular and perineural adhesions is performed.
+A collagen-based sheath referred to as a "nerve wrap" may also be used to prevent recurrent adhesions around the neurolyzed nerve segment.46